ashwin363636/Cypress_EG/README.md

 * Few complex scenaios like, handling Alert, Childwindow, Cross origin and Iframes

 Upcoming Changes:
-* Convert the project to a type script project
+* Convert the project to a type script project - Inprogess
 * Use Docker to run the tests in CI/CD